 I was delighted to be asked to write about the London to Paris cycle I completed last July, as the MS Trust is such an important charity.

 Why did I ride?
-I have MS. It’s progressive but fortunately fairly slow in its progression and I wanted to make sure I contributed whilst I had the opportunity, and besides, I needed a goal, something to push for.
+I was diagnosed with progressive MS. I wanted to make sure I contributed whilst I had the opportunity, and besides, I needed a goal, something to push for.
 My close friend Dean agreed to accompany me on the ride.
 I spent about 7 months training and preparing myself for the event, losing 26kg on the way which meant that I was reaping the benefits even before I arrived in London.

 Day 1: getting to know each other

 We met up with the group in the morning and set off for the coast.
-It was very hot, which was particularly tough for those of us with MS as it can be a trigger for our symptoms, but the whole group was aware of the issues and the support was amazing.
+It was very hot, which was particularly tough as it can be a trigger for MS symptoms, but the whole group was aware of the issues and the support was amazing.
 The ride to the coast was just great fun, people I’d never met before became friends within minutes, there were no barriers between us.
 We were all cyclists trying to make a difference, the connection was obvious.

 We got to Folkestone and met in a pub.
 After over 90 miles, a beer with new friends was a welcome break and when we set off in convoy to the ferry the atmosphere was amazing.
 I’m ex Royal Navy and I’m used to teamwork and comradeship on an extreme level and here I was riding to the ferry in a group that reminded me of a team that I hadn’t experienced in years.